 Prof Wim Sinke

-Wim Sinke is Manager Program Development at ECN Solar Energy in Petten, The Netherlands, part-time professor Photovoltaic Energy Conversion at the University of Amsterdam and board member of the TKI Urban Energy (the Netherlands public-private partnership for energy innovation in the urban environment, including solar energy).
-He is also visiting scientist and advisor at the FOM Institute AMOLF in Amsterdam and co-chairman of the European Photovoltaic Technology Platform.
+Wim Sinke is Program Development Manager at ECN Solar Energy in Petten, The Netherlands, part-time professor of Photovoltaic Energy Conversion at the University of Amsterdam and board member of TKI Urban Energy (the Netherlands’ public-private partnership for energy innovation in the urban environment, including solar energy).
+He is also a visiting scientist and advisor at the FOM Institute AMOLF in Amsterdam and co-chairman of the European Photovoltaic Technology Platform.
 Wim Sinke studied experimental physics at Utrecht University, where he graduated in 1981.
-He did PhD research at AMOLF and received a doctor’s degree from Utrecht University in 1985 for a thesis entitled “New physical processes for silicon solar cells”.
+He did PhD research at AMOLF and received a doctoral degree from Utrecht University in 1985 for his thesis entitled “New physical processes for silicon solar cells”.
 From 1986 to 1987 he was a visiting scientist at the Hitachi Central Research Laboratory in Tokyo, where he worked on thin-film silicon.
 In 1987 he re-joined AMOLF to work on crystalline silicon solar cells, material properties of amorphous silicon, and ion and laser processing of semiconductors.
 In 1990 he moved to the Energy research Centre of the Netherlands ECN to set up a new group on photovoltaics (PV).
 This group has grown to a size of 80 staff and covers a range of topics, including wafer-based silicon and thin-film solar cells and modules, and environmental and economic analyses of PV.
-Wim Sinke has received several prestigious awards, including the Royal Dutch/Shell Prize for Sustainability and Energy in 1999 and the European Becquerel Prize for outstanding merits in photovoltaics in 2011. in 2015 he was appointed a Knight in the Order of the Netherlands Lion for his contributions to the development and promotion of solar energy.
+Wim Sinke has received several prestigious awards, including the Royal Dutch/Shell Prize for Sustainability and Energy in 1999 and the European Becquerel Prize for outstanding merits in photovoltaics in 2011. in 2015 he was appointed a Knight of the Order of the Netherlands Lion for his contributions to the development and promotion of solar energy.

 Dr Ilse Marschalek

-Dr. ilse Marschalek is a sociologist with many years of experience in international studies in FP 5th, 6th and 7th of the EC.
+Dr. Ilse Marschalek is a sociologist with many years of experience in international studies in FP 5th, 6th and 7th of the EC.
 At ZSI (Centre for Social Innovation, Vienna) she is project coordinator at the Technology and Knowledge department, carrying out projects at the interface between technological and societal innovations.
 She was the coordinator of the NanOpinion project (www.nanopinion.eu) a multichannel communication and dialogue project.
 Until recently, she was engaged in the RRI tools (www.rri-tools.eu) project elaborating a self- reflection tool for active reflection processes on Responsible Research and Innovation practices.
 She wrote her PhD thesis on Public Engagement in RRI.
 Currently, she is working in the SMART-map project organising multi-stakeholder dialogues on RRI in the industry sector and in the NewHoRRIzon project, carrying out multi-stakeholder labs and co-creation processes.

 Prof Philip Shapira